Which Upgrades Will Improve Your PC Performance the Most?

-Adding more memory is the easiest and most accessible PC upgrade you can make.
-It’s affordable, you can do it on almost any machine (including many laptops), and it doesn’t require much tech know-how.
+Adding more memory is the easiest and most accessible way to upgrade your PC.
+It’s affordable, you can do it on almost any computer, and it doesn’t require much tech know-how.
 It’s also one of the best laptop upgrades, if your machine allows it.

-If you’ve never cracked open your PC case before, then this is the place to start.
+If you’ve never cracked open your PC case before, this is the place to start.

 We’ve got this second on the list, but if you’re a serious gamer then it should probably be the first thing you upgrade.
-If you aren’t a serious gamer, 3D modeler, or 3D animator, then you probably won’t ever need to upgrade it at all.
+If you aren’t a serious gamer, 3D modeler, or 3D animator, then you might not ever need to upgrade it at all.

 There are two reasons to upgrade your hard drive: you’re running out of space or you want faster performance.

-But the fastest option is to switch to a solid state drive.
+But one of the most useful computer upgrades is to switch to a solid state drive.
 These use flash memory instead of a spinning disk and are many times faster than a typical hard disk drive.
-(Not to mention more reliable, too.)

 Ultimately, a faster data drive impacts your entire system.
-It means faster boot times, faster program loading times, faster boot times for games, and more responsiveness in programs that use large files (like video editing or RAW photo editing).
+It means faster boot times, faster program loading times, faster speeds for launching games, and more responsiveness in programs that use large files (like video editing or RAW photo editing).

 Upgrading your PC’s processor is a far more advanced task than the other upgrades we’ve covered so far.
-Not only is it physically trickier if you’re doing it yourself, it’s one of the more expensive upgrades and there are compatibility issues to worry about, too.
+Not only is it physically trickier to install, it’s one of the more expensive upgrades and there are compatibility issues to worry about, too.

-Chances are good that the programs on your system are set to update automatically.
+Chances are that the programs on your PC are set to update automatically.
 If not, you probably click the Update button as soon as you’re alerted to the release of new program versions.

-In most cases this is the right thing to do, but not always.
+In most cases this is the right thing to do.
+But not always.
 For a lot of software, the version number is depicted in the form of Major.Minor.Revision.
-If an update is 0.0.1, then it’s likely to be bug fixes.
+So, if an update is 0.0.1, then it’s likely to be bug fixes.
 If it’s 0.1.0, then it likely includes optimizations and small new features.
 Minor and Revision updates should be installed right away.

 But Major updates—a change in the full version number—are a different matter.
-It’s almost a given that new versions of programs will use more resources than old versions, so if your PC’s hardware is already being stretched to the max, you’ll probably want to deal with that first.
+It’s almost a given that new versions of programs will use more resources than old versions, so if your PC’s hardware is already being stretched to the max, you should deal with that first.

 The same goes for operating system updates.
 The regular incremental updates are essential for performance and security reasons, but whole new versions aren’t.
 They will almost certainly have bugs and may run slow on your system.

-If your PC is running fine, it’s worth holding off on operating system upgrades until you’re absolutely sure they won’t end up as downgrades.
+If your PC is running fine, it’s worth holding off on operating system upgrades until you’re absolutely sure they won’t turn out to be downgrades.